How To: Cheap Homemade Seltzer with a Modified Sodastream

 But, is it legal to convert a sodastream to use a bigger CO2 tank?
 Well, sodastream works on the classic economic model pioneered by Gillette razor blades.
 They sell the machine for cheap and then make their money on the consumables (CO2 canisters).
 To protect their slightly ridiculous pricing monopoly on CO2 refills, they technically don’t “sell” the canisters to you.
 You are “licensing” them from the company.
 Weird huh?
 That allows sodastream to sue companies that build refilling and conversion kits (Wikipedia has a great explanation of the entire legal strategy).
 The legal risk seems to rest entirely with the seller of this equipment, leaving the buyer (me!) in the clear.
 Whew!

 Regardless of the risk, there are proprietors that sell the equipment necessary for a sodastream conversion.
-Enter CO2 Doctor.
-This guy sells a variety of adapters and equipment for modding your sodastream.
-Despite a website that looks like something your cousin built in 1998, the actual equipment gets pretty good reviews from around the internet.
+Enter these adapters and hoses for modding your sodastream.
 And so, without further pontificating, I present to you: